studiobts/home-assistant-device-pulse/README.md

 # Device Pulse

-## README in Progress

-This README file is currently a work in progress.
-Some sections may be incomplete or subject to change.

----

 ## Introduction

 Device Pulse is a custom Home Assistant integration that provides flexible monitoring of IP-based devices.
 It offers two configuration modes to track network device availability through ping checks and automatically generates summary sensors for quick visibility of connection states.